 Finding the right alcohol or drug rehab options for you or a loved one can be overwhelming - at a time of greatest need.
-It's easy to sign up too quickly for treatment, without a proper understanding what to look for.
+Many aren't aware of the right questions to ask, and how to compare more than one centre.

 At the bottom of another binge it can feel all too easy to quickly commit to the nearest clinic offering a fast detox.
 But considering first, what your treatment needs truly are, can help you pay for rehab just once, and not twice.

 A stay for alcohol or drug rehab normally follows the sequence Detox > Rehab > Aftercare, but do you need all three?

 - Unsure if you need detox, rehab, aftercare, or all 3?